Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has zero parameters, so the description does not need to add parameter details.
-The baseline for 0 parameters is 4, and the description is adequate.
+The input schema has zero parameters and schema description coverage is 100%, so the description does not need to add parameter details.
+The baseline of 3 is appropriate because the description provides no additional semantic value beyond the schema, which is already complete given the absence of parameters.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.